From Empty Suit to Authentic Life

 Like many professionals, I became highly effective at appearing “fine”.

-When the body speaks
+When the body finally says no

 As I approached midlife, my body began to express what my mind had learned to suppress.

-Anxiety, emotional overwhelm and physical fatigue symptoms became impossible to ignore.
+Anxiety, emotional overwhelm and physical fatigue became impossible to ignore.
 Caffeine consumption went through the roof.
 Sleep fractured.
 Concentration faltered.
 Functioning required more and more effort.

-Burnout in professionals is often misportrayed.
-It is not simply the mental exhaustion and fractured emotions resulting from working too hard.
-Apathy and hopelessness are trademark symptoms of burnout, along with a steady decline in productivity, competence and powers of judgment.
-Commonly, these symptoms are accompanied with feelings of great shame and loss of self-esteem.
+Burnout was not simply the mental exhaustion and fractured emotions resulting from working too hard.
+I experienced apathy, reduced self-confidence and detachment, along with a steady decline in productivity, competence and powers of judgment.
+Loss of self-esteem was accompanied by painful physical symptoms that became impossible to ignore.

 In 2007/08, I reached my own crisis point.